Changissnz/antisemitism_murder_and_manufactured_crises/README.md

 ----------------------------------------------------------------------

 The Sunday, 12/14/2025, mass shooting on Australia's Bondi Beach killed 15 Jewish people, and also managed to become a front-page story for today, the 15th.
-I want to briefly talk about some themes related to this anti-semitic event, such as murder.
+I want to briefly talk about some themes related to this antisemitic event, such as murder.
 Rob Reiner, of Jewish descent, and his wife were also murdered on the 14th.
 These are newsworthy events, and certainly spell of underlying problems plaguing Western societies, even those in the New World (the United States, Australia, etc) that do not carry the same scourge of colonial, feudalist, and